kebasaa/Parrot-Sequoia-access/README.md

 # Parrot Sequoia access information

 Information on accessing the Parrot Sequoia.
 Use Linux to access most easily.
+I NEED HELP with forcing a firmware downgrade

 ## Network map
 The Parrot Sequoia is accessible through wifi on 192.168.47.1 and through USB on 10.1.1.2.